thawn/ttmp32gme/README.md

 * interface to use external CD ripping tools such as fre:ac
 * run on a real webserver so that users can generate their gme files online (thanks to Joachim for the idea).
 * integrate wkhtml2pdf into docker image for linux
-* add a config option and/or a control button to stop playing after each song/repeat one song/repeat all songs